Navarasa (TV series): Guitar Kambi Mele Nindru (Shringaara – Romance)

 Kamal (Suriya) is an up-and-coming musician based in Chennai.
-Having been on the verge of success for quite a while, Kamal believes that he must leave the country to explore the full potential of his talent.
+Having been on the verge of success for some time, Kamal believes that he must leave the country to explore the full potential of his talent.
 His mother supports him in his dream.
 He meets Nethra (Prayaga Martin), a singer, during one of his recording sessions.
 They have an instant connection, and sparks fly from the very moment they lay their eyes on each other.
-As fate would have it, they subsequently meet again later in the day and Nethra accepts Kamal's request to drop her home on his bike.
-During the bike ride, they talk about how similar their interests are and about the effortless connection they have.
+As fate would have it, they subsequently meet again later in the day, and Nethra accepts Kamal's request to drop her off at home on his bike.
+During the bike ride, they discuss how similar their interests are and about the effortless connection they have.
 At the end of the ride, Nethra confesses that she likes Kamal and is willing to date him to see if this could become a serious relationship.
-Kamal is initially hesitant because of the age difference between them, but he is unable to ignore the obvious vibe that he shares with Nethra and agrees.
-He instantly composes a song to celebrate this special moment and sings it for her and she enjoys it immensely.
-At the end of the song, Kamal is seen to be performing in front of an audience, when he reveals that, while this was the story of how the song was composed, the girl (Nethra) whom he wrote it for, is not with him anymore.
+Kamal is initially hesitant due to the age difference between them, but he is unable to ignore the obvious vibe that he shares with Nethra and agrees.
+He instantly composes a song to celebrate this special moment and sings it for her, and she enjoys it immensely.
+At the end of the song, Kamal is seen performing in front of an audience, when he reveals that, while this was the story of how the song was composed, the girl (Nethra) whom he wrote it for, is not with him anymore.